 Information

 Amaroo’s environment and climate can be demanding.
 The grounds are designed for walking and there is limited transport onsite.
-We suggest that you wear comfortable walking shoes, bring a hat, bottled water and a jacket to all event activities.
-A UV 50+ umbrella provides cool shade when walking to and from the Amphitheatre in the heat of the day.
-When the sun sets, it can become cold so make sure you pack a warm waterproof jacket.
+We suggest that you wear comfortable walking shoes, bring a hat, bottle of water and a warm waterproof jacket to all event activities.
+When the sun sets, it can become cold very quickly

-The Information booth is located in the Pavilion at shop 29.
-The team is there to help with your questions.
-The Booth also provides a Lost and Found service as well as notice boards with the day’s event schedules.
+Located in the Pavilion at shop 29.
+The team is there to help with your questions and provide a lost and found service.

 Internet Access